Limits of chordal graphs with bounded tree-width: Sampling Procedures

 It follows from the recursive description of $\Gamma G_k^{(k)}(\rho_k)$ in Algorithm~\ref{alg_bfs} that the numbers of black and white vertices in $\mT$ are distributed like the total number of $k$-cliques (including the root clique) and the number of non-root vertices of $\Gamma G_k^{(k)}(\rho_k)$.
 In particular, since the graph $\Gamma G_k^{(k)}(\rho_k)$ is almost surely finite, it follows that the tree $\mT$ is almost surely finite as well.

 Since we can generate $\Gamma S(\rho_k)$ from $(\xi, \zeta)$, we can also generate $\Gamma G_k^{(k)}(\rho_k)$ from $\mT$ by drawing for each black vertex $v$ of $\mT$ a uniform and independent \emph{decoration} $\alpha(v)$ from $\mathrm{SET}(\mathcal{G}_{k+1}^{(k)})$ such that the numbers of non-root $k$-cliques and vertices of $\alpha(v)$ agrees with the numbers of black and white children of $v$.
 Note that $\mathrm{SET}(\mathcal{G}_{k+1}^{(k)})$ contains a unique structure of size $0$, so this also makes sense when $v$ has no offspring.
 The decoration $\alpha(v)$ may be viewed as a single connected graph by gluing together the root $k$-cliques of its components.
+See Figure \ref{fig:tree_decorations} for a possible decoration of the tree in Figure \ref{fig:tree}, with $k=2$.
 We refer to the pair $(\mT, \alpha)$ as a \emph{decorated tree}.
 The chordal graph corresponding to this decorated tree is obtained by gluing the decorations together according to the tree-structure $\mT$.
 That is, we start with the decoration of the root vertex $o$ of $\mT$, viewed as a single graph.
 The non-root $k$-cliques of this decoration correspond to the black children of $o$ in a canonical way, by using the total order on the black children and ordering the non-root $k$-cliques of the decoration according to some rule or fixed choice.
 So we may proceed recursively by gluing for each black child of $v$ the corresponding $k$-clique of $\alpha(o)$ to the root clique of the (connected graph corresponding to) the decoration $\alpha(v)$.
 We then proceed in the same fashion with the grandchildren of $o$, and so on.
+This is illustrated in Figure \ref{fig:blow_up}.
 Since this \emph{blow-up procedure} is a reformulation of Algorithm~\ref{alg_bfs}, the resulting graph $\mG^{(k)}_k$ is hence (up to relabelling of vertices) distributed like the Boltzmann random variable $\Gamma G_{k}^{(k)}(\rho_k)$.
 (Note that analogously we may transform any decorated tree into a graph via this blow-up operation.)

 Consequently, the random graph $\mG_{k,n}^{(k)}$ obtained by conditioning $\mG^{(k)}_k$ on having $n$ non-root vertices is uniformly distributed among all graphs from $\mathcal{G}_{k,n}^{(k)}$.
 We may view $\mG_{k,n}^{(k)}$ as the result of forming a tree $\mT_n$ obtained by conditioning $\mT$ on having $n$ white vertices, choosing for each vertex $v$ of $\mT_n$ a decoration $\alpha_n(v)$ uniformly at random with such that the numbers of black and white children of $v$ match the numbers of non-root $k$-cliques and vertices of the decoration, and finally performing the same blow-up procedure as before.